nmind/hackathon2021/README.md

 such as `question`, `help wanted`, or `good first issue`, so others know where to jump in.

 ### Participationg
 Meetings will largely take place via Zoom and Gathertown.
-Chat will take place on [Mattermost](http://mattermost.brainhack.org/) in the `#NMinD` channel.
-Links to the video conferencing will be shared separately via email and Mattermost.
+Chat will take place on the NMinD [slack](http://nmindteamworkspace.slack.com) organization.
+If you're not a member, please reach out to one of the organizers individually for an invitation link which will be provided separately via email, similar to the video conferencing addresses.